isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>Collection of National Library Singapore</div>
 </div>

-Jewish businessman Nissim Nassim Adis bought over the Hotel de l’Europe in 1906 and rebuilt it at a cost of one million dollars.
-The rebuilt Grand Hotel de l’Europe was one of the best in Singapore, if not Asia, in the early 20th century.
-British novelist and biographer Horace Bleackley visited the Hotel in 1925, and claimed that its grill room was ‘the best restaurant probably in the continent of Asia’.
+Jewish businessman Nissim Nassim Adis bought the Hotel de l’Europe in 1906 and rebuilt it at a cost of S$1 million.
+The rebuilt Grand Hotel de l’Europe was one of the most luxurious in Singapore, if not Asia, in the early 20th century.
+British novelist and biographer Horace Bleackley visited the Hotel in 1925 and claimed its grill room was ‘the best restaurant probably in the continent of Asia’.

 <hr>